 What happens to your beneficiary designations of your spouse when you divorce?
-With few exceptions, when you divorce, provisions of your will that “affect” your ex are void, under section 732.507(2), Florida Statutes.
+With few exceptions, when you divorce in Florida, provisions of your will that “affect” your ex are void, under section 732.507(2), Florida Statutes.
 Effective July 1, 2021, it doesn’t matter if the marriage occurred before or after you signed your will.

 Will Provisions that “Affect” an Ex-Spouse

 As amended effective July 1, 2021 (Laws of Florida, Ch.
 2021-183), section 732.507(2) provides any provision of a will you made that “affects” your spouse is void when you divorce.
 Upon entry of a final judgment of dissolution of your marriage, for purposes of construing your will, Florida law treats your ex as having died then.
 Read more here.

 What Does “Affect” Mean?